 The smell of this cake while its baking is something sent from heaven!!
 Even my kids were like “woah what is that smell?”
 Usually that means something else coming from them, but in this case it was a good thing.

-Now lets talk about the dairy free caramel buttercream.
+dairy free caramel buttercream.

 I have been on a hunt for a good dairy free caramel sauce FOR YEARS.
 No exaggeration.
 I remember asking my chef instructors in culinary school and that was in 2012.